Categories

 Responsive design details

-One of the project’s requirements was that all of the features fully work on both mobile devices and desktops.
-So the layouts were designed to adjust nicely through various screen resolutions.
+One of the project’s requirements was that all the features fully work on mobile and desktop devices.
+So the layouts were designed to adjust nicely to various screen resolutions.

 Recording from the actual product after implementation.

-After a public release with low investment in advertising, we noticed that the usage of the functionality was not optimal.
-Many users accessed their collections index, but only a few of them opened the collections themselves.
-Besides that, few books were added to the lists.
+After a public release with low investment in advertising, we noticed that users’ adoption and usage of the functionality were not optimal.
+Many users accessed their collections index (Minhas listas), but only a few opened the collections themselves.
+Besides that, a low number of books were added to the lists.

 Based on that information, we decided to focus on implementing specific improvements.
 These included adding an on-page step-by-step guide for new users and incorporating a call-to-action button that directs users to create their own collection page.
 The call-to-action button was placed on the footers of other users’ collections.